M-AA-B/Java_Group_7/README.md

     Utilized regular expressions to facilitate log file searches and display content.
     Managed the user interface and handled input/output interactions through the console.

-4. Metadata and Project Integration (Junaid):
+4. Metadata and Project Integration (Junaid Ahmad -7222074):
    Managed the metadata system to track file operations like creation, deletion, movement, and archiving.
    Integrated all components: log management, data exchange, and user search functionality.
    Handled the tracking of operations and ensured that metadata logs were correctly generated.